FAQ Year 3-13

 The dates are determined by Bournemouth BCP Council and you can contact them and speak with the Admissions Service at the Town Hall to find out exactly when “late” or “very late” documents will be considered.

-You can, if you wish, appeal against the decision not to offer your child a place using the formal appeal procedure operated by BCP Council on behalf of the school.
+You can, if you wish, appeal against the decision not to offer your child a place at St Peter’ s School using the formal appeals procedure operated by BCP Council on behalf of the school.
+You must submit your appeal to BCP which has stated that any appeal which does not detail the grounds for the appeal will not be processed.

 WHAT HAPPENS AFTER I HAVE RETURNED MY APPEAL FORM?